-A rear end accident happens any time the front of one car runs into the back of another, even if there are other circumstances or vehicles involved.
-Rear end accidents are common in parking lots and at stoplights, but they can also happen on busy highways when one car veers suddenly in front of another.
-Even when a rear end accident seems minor, it can cause serious injuries.
+A rear-end accident happens any time the front of one car runs into the back of another, even if there are other circumstances or vehicles involved.
+Rear-end accidents are common in parking lots and at stoplights, but they can also happen on busy highways when one car veers suddenly in front of another.
+Even when a rear-end accident seems minor, it can cause serious injuries.

-Rear end accidents in the City of Duluth usually happen for one of the following reasons:
+Rear-end accidents in the City of Duluth usually happen for one of the following reasons:

-- A car was speeding
+- A car was speeding.

-- A car was tailgating
+- A car was tailgating.

-- A driver was talking on the phone or was otherwise distracted
+- A driver was talking on the phone or was otherwise distracted.

-- A driver was under the influence of alcohol or drugs
+- A driver was under the influence of alcohol or drugs.

-- The weather was bad
+- The weather was bad.

-- A driver was aggressively changing lanes
+- A driver was aggressively changing lanes.

 - Fractured bones.
 It’s not unusual to strike your hands, arms or face on the interior of the car, causing broken bones that may need surgery or physical therapy.

 Never assume your injuries are minor and will heal on their own.
-Many rear end accident injuries grow worse if they aren’t treated.
-Always see a doctor as soon as possible after an accident.
+Many rear-end accident injuries grow worse if they don’t get properly treated.

 But some accidents don’t follow this usual pattern, and the driver in front is sometimes the one at fault.
-A common example is a driver who cuts suddenly in front of another driver with no signal, giving the rear driver no time to react.
+A typical example is a driver who cuts suddenly in front of another driver with no signal, giving the rear driver no time to react.